 "Both the talk (morning) and the poster presentation (afternoon) were scheduled for Friday, 13 December.
 In my talk, I spoke about the "Impact of sea ice initial conditions on the (intra-)seasonal prediction skill in the Arctic and mid-latitude regions".
 In other words, I presented some preliminary results from our EC-Earth experiments performed to assess the impact that denying sea ice information has on the atmospheric conditions, both in the Arctic and at mid-latitude regions.
 This study is part of APPLICATE WP4 and is being conducted in collaboration with the University of Reading where similar experiments are being performed with HadGEM.

 In the afternoon, I presented the APPLICATE poster entitled "Understanding Arctic's connections to weather and climate across the Northern Hemisphere".
 I received about a dozen visitors with different degrees of interest, from students to senior scientists.
 Some of them were already well aware of APPLICATE.

 From the topics highlighted in the APPLICATE poster, the visitors were more interested in the following ones:

 - Contribution to the development of the Polar Amplification Model Intercomparison Project (PAMIP).

 - Evaluation of the importance of assimilating sea ice concentration and sea ice thickness for Arctic seasonal prediction.

 - Engagement with stakeholders through a user-group, case-studies, and events.

-- Organization of a training school and interactive webinars with APECS.
+- Organization of a training school and interactive online sessions with APECS.

-Early carrier scientists were mainly interested in training and webinar activities, while most of the visitors were interested in the publications that are coming out of the project.
+Early carrier scientists were mainly interested in training and online activities, while most of the visitors were interested in the publications that are coming out of the project.